FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

                 )
 ```

-The structure of the guide reflects the structure of the model.
-The link between them are the names of the *sample sites*
+As you can see, the structure of the guide reflects the structure of the model and there we are just defining for each model parameter
+a distribution that again has parameters that need to be determined.
+The link between model and guide is given by the names of the *sample sites*
 like "coef_offsets".
 This is a bit dangerous as a single typo in the model or guide may break this link leading to unexpected
 behaviour.
 I spent more than a day of debugging a model once until I realized that some sample site in the guide had a typo.
 You can see in the actual implementation, i.e. [model.py], that I learnt from my mistakes as this source of error can be completely eliminated by simply defining class variables